Monkonjay/Weather-Dashboard/README.md

 ## Overview

 ### The challenge

-This app uses CSS, HTML, and Javascript to create a password based on criteria the user specifies.
-The user can indicate the password length, characters types, such as alphanumeric or special characters.
-It also handles exception to prevent user errors during prompt input.
+This application uses a third-party API, OpenWeather One Call to access weather data.
+I use the fetch method with specific parameters for the API call.
+The data is used to build a  weather dashboard that runs in the browser and feature dynamically updated HTML and CSS using javaScript and jQuery.

+Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
+Read through the documentation for setup and usage instructions.
+You will use `localStorage` to store any persistent data.
+For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).

 ### User Story

-AS AN employee with access to sensitive data
+AS A traveler
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly

 ### Acceptance Criteria

+GIVEN a weather dashboard with form inputs
-GIVEN I need a new, secure password
+WHEN I search for a city
+THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+WHEN I view the UV index
+THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
-WHEN I click the button to generate a password
+WHEN I click on a city in the search history
-THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria
+THEN I am again presented with current and future conditions for that city
-THEN I select which criteria to include in the password WHEN prompted for the length of the password
-THEN I choose a length of at least 8 characters and no more than 128 characters WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters WHEN I answer each prompt
-THEN my input should be validated and at least one character type should be selected WHEN all prompts are answered
-THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page

 ### Screenshot